-To view photos from the January 19, 2013, please click here.
+To view photos from our January 2013 session, please click here.

 The Aboriginal Awareness Week events are organized by the Aboriginal Health Interest Group to encourage learning and discussion around Aboriginal health issues.
 Some of the presentations delivered in January 2012: